water-wise landscaping workshop

 This workshop contains the following learning components:

-• Participants can receive complementary tickets to this year’s Fair.
+- Participants can receive complementary tickets to the next County Fair.

-Your $38.00 registration fee covers instructor time, planting materials, workshop materials, refreshments, and lunch from Seppi’s European Market & Deli.
+Your $38.00 registration fee covers instructor time, planting materials, workshop materials, refreshments, and heavy snacks from Seppi’s European Market & Deli.

 Space is limited to 25 participants to ensure intimate instruction.